longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image-encryption.md

     encryption: ignore
 ```

-> **IMPORTANT:**
+> **Important:**
-> - `backing-image`: Specify the source backing image for cloning.
+> - `backing-image`: Specify the name of the backing image to be cloned.
-> - `encryption`: Set the value to
+> - `encryption`: Set the value to `ignore` to directly clone the backing image.
+If the value is not given, Longhorn use `ignore` as default value.
-Set the value to `true` to indicate that you created the backup custom resource, which enabled the creation of the backup in the backupstore.
-The value `false` indicates that the backup custom resource was synced from the backupstore.
-> - `labels`: You can add labels to the backing image backup.

-## Create and Restore a Backup of a Backing Image
+## Encrypt a Backing Image

-Because backing images are globally unique within the Longhorn system, the corresponding backups are also globally unique and are identified using the same name.

-You can create backups of backing images using YAML.
+You can enable encryption during cloning of a backing image so that the image can be used with an encrypted volume.

-Example of backing image:
+Example of a downloaded backing image:

 ```yaml
 apiVersion: longhorn.io/v1beta2
 kind: BackingImage